 As I enter the third room, it’s no surprise that it’s conditions match the previous floors’.
 The same cold, damaged concrete, the paint still peeling from the aged walls.
 But this room has a stranger set up.
 And lucky for me, there is a large dusty window on the other end, sending soft light against the objects ahead of me.

-From the entrance I can see several make-shift partition walls of medical linen stretched between a metal frame and base to create make-shift partitions.
+From the entrance I can see several make-shift partition walls of medical linen stretched between a metal frame.
 These partitions create a weaving path from one end of the large room to the other, containing several strange work stations.

 The closest station from the entrance appears to be an operating table… With metal dollies of surgical tools and a large overhang light.
 Next on the left is an archaic looking recliner chair with thick straps and a small cabinet behind it.
 After that, back on the left, seems to be a dusty medicine cabinet and desk with a thick stack of files laid on it.
 Hundred of horrific procedures using these tools come to mind, but I shake them away as I move to the fourth pair of partitions that leave me speechless.